 Appendix B: Calculations and Applicable Formulae

 Formulas for Calculating Precision and Accuracy

 Use the following formulas for calculating the precision and accuracy of test measurements and the associated acceptance ranges:

 Precision

 Calculate the precision of replicate samples using one of the following three formulas:

-Percent Relative Standard Deviation: (% RSD) = (S¸X) x 100
+Percent Relative Standard Deviation:

+%RSD=S÷X×100

 Where: X = Mean (average) of the data points

 s = Standard deviation calculated as:

 s = {[S(X-Xi)2]¸(n-1)}0.5

 X = mean value of measured concentrations (µg/L)

 Xi = value of each measured concentration (µg/L)

 n = number of determinations

-Relative Percent Difference: (RPD) = A-B x 200
+Relative Percent Difference:

-A+B
+RPD=A-BA+B2× 100

 Where: A = concentration in sample A

 B = concentration in sample B

-Industrial Statistic*: (I) = A-B_
+Industrial Statistic*:

-A+B
+I=A-BA+B

 Where: A = concentration in sample A

 B = concentration in sample B

 *The industrial statistic may be used in place of %RSD or RPD, if routinely calculated by the laboratory to monitor precision.

 Accuracy (as % Recovery)

 Determine the accuracy (as % recovery) by calculating the % recovery of a known amount of analyte from the fortified (spiked) sample as follows:

-% R = Spiked Sample Concentration – Unspiked Sample Concentration x 100
+% R= Spiked Sample Concentration-Unspiked Sample ConcentraionCalculated Fortification Spiked Concentration×100

-Calculated Fortification (Spiked) Concentration

 Method Detection Limits and Practical Quantitation Limits

-Method Detection Limits (MDLs)
+Method Detection Limit (MDL)

 An MDL is analyte-and matrix-specific and is laboratory-dependent.
 For an MDL study, all sample processing steps of the analytical method must be included for each analyte and matrix proposed for the method scope and applicability.
-MDLs may be determined following the procedures specified below unless otherwise required by a published method for which the laboratory is seeking approval as a modified or alternative method, or, the MDL may otherwise be determined by any technically justifiable and scientifically sound procedure.
+The MDL may be determined following the procedures specified below unless otherwise required by a published method for which the laboratory is seeking approval as a modified or alternative method, or, the MDL may otherwise be determined by any technically justifiable and scientifically sound procedure.
 A specific MDL procedure must be used if required by the Department to meet DQOs for a specific program activity or data use for which the method is proposed (e.g., if required in a Department rule).

-NOTE: The MDL is not equivalent to the Instrument Detection Limit (IDL) which cannot used in place of the MDL.
+NOTE: The MDL is not equivalent to the Instrument Detection Limit (IDL) which cannot be used in place of the MDL.
 The IDL is determined using multiple analyses of standards and is useful in determining an experimental concentration level to use when fortifying samples for the MDL determination.
 The MDL is determined by processing samples through the entire sample preparation and analytical procedure (not just analysis).

 The laboratory must determine the MDL using the protocol specified in the published laboratory method, if applicable.
 If the protocol for determining detection limits is not specified, one of the following three protocols may be used:

-EPA - "Definition and Procedure for the Determination of the Method Detection Limit - Revision 1.11", 40 CFR Part 136, Appendix B (Reference 2);
+EPA - "Definition and Procedure for the Determination of the Method Detection Limit Revision 2" (2016), 40 CFR Part 136, Appendix B (Reference 2);

-IUPAC*- “Nomenclature in Evaluation of Analytical Methods including Detection and Quantification Capabilities”, Pure & Appl.
+IUPAC- “Nomenclature in Evaluation of Analytical Methods including Detection and Quantification Capabilities”, Pure & Appl.
 Chem., Vol. 67, No. 10, pp. 1699-1723, 1995 (Reference 3);

 Hubaux and Vos- “Decision and Detection Limits for Linear Calibration Curves”, Analytical Chemistry, Vol. 42, No. 8, July 1970, pp. 849-855 (Reference 4).